Fixing America In 500 Words Or

 still births among human populations and, many live successful virgin births among various kinds of animals.
 As such, any scientist, educator or anyone else who claims they know for a fact that our Creator and father in

 heaven could not have been behind a human virgin birth, is truly only deceiving themselves.
-Mary may have been 12-15 years of age when giving birth to Jesus, an age of motherhood common in her society.
+Mary may have been 12-15 years of age when giving birth to Jesus, an age of marriage common in her society.

 may well have been hidden by her family, with any knowledge of such an event suppressed and never recorded.
 This can be seen in the Jesus narrative of Joseph wanting to put Mary away privately, presumably a common human

 reaction within societies frowning upon birth out of wedlock (true of a great many historical as well as many modern societies).
 Experienced historians are aware that often what is thought to be 'myth' is discovered

 by later evidence to be true history; King David being one of many such supposed mythological examples, recently declared to have been a real historical person based now on virtually irrefutable evidence.